Fairchild C-119 Flying Boxcar: Development

 The AC-119G Shadow gunship variant was fitted with four six-barrel 7.62 mm NATO miniguns, armor plating, flare launchers, and night-capable infrared equipment.
-Like the AC-130 that preceded it, the AC-119 proved to be a potent weapon.
+Like the AC-130 that replaced it, the AC-119 proved to be a potent weapon.
 The AC-119 was made more deadly by the introduction of the AC-119K Stinger version, which featured the addition of two General Electric M61 Vulcan 20 mm cannon, improved avionics, and two underwing-mounted General Electric J85-GE-17 turbojet engines, adding nearly 6000 lbf of thrust.

 Other major variants included the EC-119J, used for satellite tracking, and the YC-119H Skyvan prototype, with larger wings and tail.

 In civilian use, many C-119s feature the "Jet-Pack" modification, which incorporates a 3400 lbf Westinghouse J34 turbojet engine in a nacelle above the fuselage.

 Production

-Number built: 1,183 consisting of:
+Number built and delivered: 1,183: